Job Summary

 - Set-up and operate lathe, grinder, presses, mills and drill press, forklift and overhead crane/hoist to perform fabrication of materials.

-- Assist other members of the maintenance department with moving, tearing down and installing equipment as directed.
+- Assist other members of maintenance department with moving, tearing down, and installing equipment as directed.

 Minimum Qualifications